 The antenatal care of women with a previous cesarean should provide them with information and control over decision-making about mode of birth.
 However, the decision-making process can be difficult for some women, fraught with frustrations of seeking information and the added burden of fear acquired from their previous experience (19,20).
-The literature indicates that the way antenatal care is provided and the healthcare professional providing it can influence the decisions women make and how they feel about the process (21–23).
+The literature indicates that the way antenatal care is provided and the health professional providing it can influence the decisions women make and how they feel about the process (21–23).

 The majority of women in the UK receive maternity care from the National Health Service.
 Traditionally, women who have one or more obstetric or medical risk factors, including having previously birthed by cesarean, receive obstetrician-led antenatal care, and women at no- or low-risk receive midwife-led antenatal care.
 Women may request obstetric-led care despite being suitable for midwife-led care, although this is unusual.
 Midwife-led models of care provided within a multidisciplinary framework for consultation and referral are beneficial and recommended for women who are not at risk of substantial obstetric complications (24,25).
-Within a multidisciplinary framework, midwife-led antenatal care was implemented by consultant midwives at a large, English, tertiary-referral maternity unit during 2009 and 2010.
+Within a multidisciplinary framework, midwife-led antenatal care was implemented by consultant midwives at a large, English, tertiary-referral maternity hospital during 2009 and 2010.
 Midwives received professional development to be the lead clinician for women with a previous cesarean, including undertaking an evidence-based risk assessment, recommending the most appropriate mode of birth, counselling women about their mode of birth options and supporting them to make informed decisions.

-The aim of this study was to compare intended and actual VBAC rates at one Trust before and after the implementation of midwife-led antenatal care.
+The aim of this study was to compare intended and actual VBAC rates at one hospital before and after the implementation of midwife-led antenatal care.
 Secondary outcomes included maternal and neonatal safety.

 Methods

 A retrospective, cohort study was conducted in a large, tertiary-referral, teaching hospital on the South-coast of England.
-The two cohorts comprised women from 2008, who received traditional obstetrician-led antenatal care, and 2011, who received midwife-led antenatal care.
+The two cohorts comprised women from 2008 who received traditional obstetrician-led antenatal care, and women from 2011 who received midwife-led antenatal care.
 Both obstetrician-led and midwife-led antenatal care are compound packages of care with multiple, differing components (Figure 1).
 Women who received obstetrician-led care in 2008 attended up to three appointments with a hospital doctor under the auspices of their consultant obstetrician and received the rest of their care from a community midwife.
 The hospital doctor took the main role in supporting women to make their mode of birth choice.
 Women who received midwife-led care in 2011 had all of their care from a midwife, including support with making their mode of birth choice.
 In both care models, women access unscheduled antenatal care via the obstetric day unit, or the delivery suite during night-time hours, if they are in labor or at imminent risk of substantial complications.

-During 2013, data was collected from the medical records of women who gave birth at the Trust in 2008 (prior to implementation of midwife-led care) and 2011 (post implementation).
+During 2013, data was collected from the medical records of women who gave birth at the hospital in 2008 (prior to implementation of midwife-led care) and 2011 (post implementation).
 Ethical approval was given from the National Research Ethics Service Committee South Central — Berkshire (11/SC/0378).
 The author and data retrieval assistants attended ‘Good Clinical Practice’ training in the ethical and organizational standard to which all clinical research should be conducted.